The only way to minimize the annoyance of car repair is to choose a high-quality

 Cost is a key consideration, as price differences can be dramatic.
 For

-example, to replace the starter motor on a Nissan Maxima, we found prices
+example, to replace the water pump for a 2007 Toyota Camry, we found prices

-It makes sense to consider shops that not only rate tops for quality but
+It makes sense to consider shops that rate tops for quality but also get

-also get our checkmark for cost.
-There are many top-quality, low-priced
+our checkmark for cost.
+There are many top-quality, low-priced shops.
+Indeed,

-shops.
-Indeed, we found no relationship between the prices shops charge
+we found no relationship between the prices shops charge and the quality

-Whatever shop you choose, deal with it in a business-like way.
+Whatever shop you choose, deal with it in a businesslike manner.
 Be especially

-If possible, talk directly to the repair technician who will be working
+If possible, speak with the repair technician who will be working on your

 Either get a written estimate in advance or write on the repair ticket